jnbli/gaze-detection/README.md

 # Gaze-Detection

 ## About
 The code is based on the Gaze controlled keyboard tutorials from PySource.
-I added face turn direction.
+It detects whether the pupils are looking left, center, or right.
+I added cheek turn direction which likewise tells whether the face is facing left, center, or right.

 ## Installation
 ```bash